null Skip to main content

 Neck strains from lifting often start with a mild discomfort that gradually worsens if ignored.
 A sharp or throbbing pain at the base of the head, limited range of motion, and tight muscles are all common signs.
 Pain can sometimes go down the upper arms or between the shoulder blades.

+When you lift weights over and over again without correcting your form, you can cause inflammation, balance problems, or nerve impingement.
 The Fightsense neck harness can help you get stronger in your neck, which can help you avoid injury and heal faster.

 The Real Risk of Neck Strain from Weight Lifting